ZacksterUG/Los-Santos-Zombie-Apocalypse-0.3.7/README.md

 This source is intended for personal use but feel free to opening server with this gm.

 ### ** !!!IMPORTANT ** ###
+** The credits on log in and registration dialog MUST leaved as they are!!**